dwyl/flutter-stopwatch-tutorial/README.md

 That is it!
 Your application should now work properly!
-Congratulations! :tada:
+Congratulations! 🎉

-You just created not a simple stopwatch application but also learnt about how to leverage the `Drift` database to create a local database and save information on your device and use this information to maintain the application state across sessions.
+You just created not only a simple stopwatch application but also learnt about how to leverage the `Drift` database to create a local database and save information on your device
+*and* use this information to
+maintain the application state across sessions.

 Awesome job!